 Hours later, the account manager for the Chiefs’ Twitter account publicly responded: “I apologize to the fans for my response to a tweet sent to me earlier.
 No excuse for my actions.
 I am truly sorry and it won’t happen again.”

 Not only is it a lame response, but since the Chiefs account blocked Wright following the initial tweet, he never saw the apology.
-Now, there have been plenty of Twitter fails in recent memory (I even highlighted some of them in a recent blog), but something tells me the Chiefs account will be on its best behavior from this point on.
+Now, there have been plenty of Twitter fails in recent memory, but something tells me the Chiefs account will be on its best behavior from this point on.

 Professional sports and Instagram is a match made in heaven.
 The Boston Celtics were the first pro sports team to create an Instagram account, according to The Next Web, and thus far they have certainly championed the photo-sharing app.
 The early embrace has led to more than 290,000 followers on the platform.
 The Celtics boast 308 photos to date.